Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Picture of an outside view of a Microsoft buliding

 Microsoft Dynamics 365 Business Central is a comprehensive cloud ERP solution for mid-sized companies.
-Perhaps its greatest strength lies in Microsoft itself: Business Central has the familiar look and feel of ubiquitous consumer business products such as Excel and Outlook, with UI/UX considerations that streamline user uptake.
-Business Central seamlessly integrates with the Microsoft tool set, including Power BI, Power Automate, Office 365, Teams, CRM, and other modules and applications.
+One of its greatest strengths lies in Microsoft itself as Business Central has the familiar look and feel of popular Office products such as Excel and Outlook, with UI/UX considerations that streamline user uptake.
+Business Central seamlessly integrates with the Microsoft toolset, including Power BI, Power Automate, Office 365, Teams, CRM, and other modules and applications.

-The pricing for Microsoft Dynamics 365 Business Central is very competitive, and there are many talented implementation partners who understand the platform.
-Some have created software for micro-verticals, drawing upon extensive industry experience to give their customers customized solutions.
-These partners can also assist with technical support.
+The pricing for Microsoft Dynamics 365 Business Central is very competitive, and many talented implementation partners understand the platform.
+Some have created micro-vertical solutions, drawing upon extensive industry experience to give their customers customized functionality.
+The same partners can also assist with technical support.

 Key features of Business Central include:

-• Core financials include General Ledger, Accounts Payable and Receivable, Electronic Banking, and Fixed Asset Management
+• Core financials featuring General Ledger, Accounts Payable and Receivable, Electronic Banking, and Fixed Asset Management

-• Customer Relationship Management including leads prioritization and order fulfillment
+• Customer Relationship Management with leads prioritization and order fulfillment

-• Supply Chain Management: Purchasing, Sales Order Management, Planning & Forecasting
+• Supply Chain Management: Purchasing, Sales Order Management, and Planning & Forecasting

 • Multi-Entity Management and Accounting